pagkly/Zed/Investopedia3/What a Z-Score Tells Us.md

 ## Criticisms of Z-Scores

 The Z-score should be calculated and interpreted with care.
-For example, the Z-score is not immune to [false accounting practices](https://www.investopedia.com/terms/c/creative-accounting.asp).
+For example, the Z-score is not immune to [[false accounting practices]](https://www.investopedia.com/terms/c/creative-accounting.asp).
 Since companies in trouble may sometimes misrepresent or cover up their financials, the Z-score is only as accurate as the data that goes into it.

 Additionally, the Z-score isn't very effective for new companies with little to zero earnings.
 Regardless of their actual financial health, these companies will score low.
 Moreover, the Z-score doesn't address the cash flows of a company.
 Rather, it only hints at it through the use of the net working capital-to-asset ratio.